Everett Alvarez Jr.: Post-military life

 Alvarez is a lifetime member of the Board of Fellows of Santa Clara University.
 He served on the board of directors of the International Graduate University of Democracy in Washington, DC.
 He served on the College of William & Mary Washington, DC Council.
 He has served on the White House Board of Fellows Selection Committee and on the board of directors of the Armed Services YMCA of the USA.
 He is on the Library of Congress Veterans History Project Five Star Council Advisory Committee.
 In 2004, Alvarez founded Alvarez LLC, an IT consulting firm which sells IT services and products to the U.S. government.
 In March 2014, Alvarez was appointed to the Vietnam War Commemoration Advisory Council by the U.S. Secretary of Defense, Chuck Hagel.

 In January 2025, Secretary of the Navy Carlos Del Toro announced that the seventh Constellation-class frigate would be named USS Everett Alvarez in his honor.
+The ship was cancelled in November 2025.